HectareaGalbis/adp/docs/user-guide.md

 ## Generating the documentation

 There are still some useful macros that I didn't explain yet.
 However, I think it is now a good time to learn how to actually generate the documentation.
-You may have multiple files where the macros expalined above are used.
+You may have multiple files where the macros explained above are used.
 But, where the documentation will be printed in?
 Which files will be generated?

 First, we need to understand how ADP works.
 When you load a project and a file contains calls to some of the above macros, ADP will store information from these macros (functions or symbols defined, tables, lists, text, etc).
 At every moment we can decide to associate the information gathered so far with a file using the macro [ADP:WRITE-IN-FILE](/docs/user-api.md#macro-write-in-file).
 A good way to use ADP is calling [ADP:WRITE-IN-FILE](/docs/user-api.md#macro-write-in-file) at the end of every file of code from your project.
 Doing that will create as many documentation files as code files your project has.
 Let's see an example.
-Imagine we have the following code in a file (it doesn't matter where it is located or even its name.)
+Imagine we have the following code in a file (it doesn't matter where it is located or even its name).

 ```
 (ADP:HEADER "My API")